“You no eat the baby. Me eat the baby.” What I will and will not miss about babies.

 –After the wallet incident, Alan and Joshua left for Joshua’s basketball game.
 I stood in the middle of the gym, struggling to eat my pizza without getting any on JD (who I was wearing in an Ergo carrier), while Dan was not eating the pizza he’d asked for– but instead was playing at my feet, and Caleb was standing there crying from his fall.

-I was standing there thinking, “I must look like a sight,” when a grandfatherly gentleman passed by and pointed out to me that Dan was running over his pizza over and over again with the stroller wheel.
+I was standing there thinking, “I must look like a sight,” and there had reached that level of embarrassment at which it is not even possible to be embarrassed any further.
+At this point, it was just “whatever…” when a grandfatherly gentleman passed by and pointed out to me that Dan was running over his pizza over and over again with the stroller wheel.

 I was so annoyed, but I just handed Caleb the pizza and told him to go throw it away, which he did.